-As you can't just go for a ride on a Summer solstice, have in mind the position of the sun during your ride.
+As you can't just go for a ride on a Summer solstice, bear in mind the position of the sun during your ride.
 Going East in the morning is not the best idea for example.

 Compare these 2 videos: they were recorded by Lesley Patterson, 2x World Champion of XTerra Triathlon.
 Which one do you prefer?
-The one actually recorded from her bike's handlebar?
+The one actually recorded from her bike's handlebars?
 Or the one recorded by her friend on a motorbike?